-This one day course, led by internationally published poet Matt Goodfellow and CLPE's Charlotte Hacking, will explore how poetry can be used in cross-curricular ways to engage children, develop effective writing and boost attainment in line with the requirements of the National Curriculum.
+This one day course, led by internationally published and CLiPPA shortlisted poet Matt Goodfellow and CLPE's Charlotte Hacking, will explore how poetry can be used in cross-curricular ways to engage children, develop effective writing and boost attainment in line with the requirements of the National Curriculum.

 What you will learn:

 This highly immersive and practical day focusses on:

 - How to support teachers develop a wide knowledge of poets and poetry

 - How to engage children with a variety of poetic styles and forms through a range of creative approaches

 - Helping pupils respond to texts and develop deeper levels of inference when reading

 - How to use poetry to develop and extend vocabulary and comprehension of language across the curriculum

 - How to help children foster their own authentic voices through writing poetry